baconjs/bacon.jquery/README.md

 `binding.set(value)` Sets a new value for the binding, also pushing this value to all two-way sources.

+`binding.modify(f)` Modifies the value of the binding by applying the given function to the current value.
+For instance, if the current value was `1` and you applied a `multiplyBy2` function, the value would be set to `2`.

 `binding.addSource(stream)` add an input source for pushing values to the binding.
 The source may be an EventStream or a Property.
 The method returns an EventStream that contains all changes from *other sources*